 For more expert kitchen ideas and advice, you can look to our feature.

-What is an open plan kitchen?
+So what exactly is an open plan kitchen?

 Open plan kitchens are one of the most sought after features of a modern family home, thanks to their light, spacious and versatile design.
 They usually combine the kitchen and dining area of a home, while you can also include a lounge setting as part of yours.
 They are in fact completely versatile which is, quite frankly, the reason why we love them so.

-How do you create an open plan kitchen?
+And how do you create an open plan kitchen?

 The first step, when it comes to designing an open plan kitchen, is considering the layout of the kitchen and how it functions with the rest of the zones of an open-plan arrangement is vital, especially if you're thinking about creating a practical family kitchen, which needs careful planning.

 We have plenty of tips on how to create a family kitchen, should you need them.

 Bear in mind that once a kitchen is part of an open space it will impact on every other area – there’s no closing the door on noisy appliances and clutter left on worktops after preparing a meal.
 Likewise, the cabinetry will be in plain view all of the time, so it needs to look stylish.

 Getting it right needn’t be tricky, though.
 Whether you’re working with a kitchen designer, architect or builder (our guides are designed to help you source each) use this guide guide to create a stylish, open plan kitchen and living space.
 We start with all the practical stuff up top and then move onto inspiring ideas to get your excited about your project.